 Mr. Tateishi worked for Ford Motor Company as automotive engineer for seven years, where his responsibilities include development of engine/transmission controllers (mainly software development) and overall vehicle planning and development.
 After such engineering experiences, Mr. Tateishi joined a patent firm in Tokyo in 2002 and mainly worked on patent application for Japan and overseas.
 The technical fields of those applications mainly include printing devices, optical devices, power tools, controllers for these devices, and the like.
 Because of his strength in technical, legal, and English skills, Mr. Tateishi mainly worked on patent applications filed in foreign patent offices (US, EPC, China, etc.) for Japanese companies, as well as patent applications filed in JPO for overseas companies.
 Mr. Tateishi passed Japanese Patent Bar and registered at Japan Patent Attorneys Association (JPAA) in 2004.

-After working for the patent firm, in 2008 Mr. Tateishi returned to Hiroshima for family reasons and started his own patent firm Tateishi Patent.
+After working for the patent firm, in 2008 Mr. Tateishi returned to Hiroshima and started his own patent firm Tateishi Patent.
 In Hiroshima, Mr. Tateishi deals with a broad range of intellectual property matters from domestic and overseas patent applications to general IP consultancy.